nwolverson/vscode-ide-purescript/README.md

 Completions will be sourced from modules imported in the current file.

+## Build and error reporting

+After you've added `settings.json` for your build system, Shift+Ctrl+B builds it. if you are not sure which `settings.json` it is, pick the Spago -one.

+## Case split

+The case split expands the case under the cursor.
+If you add this under a shortcut, you can quickly autocomplete large case clauses.

+## Add clause

+The add clause reads the type declaration under the cursor and inserts an empty template under it.
+You can then fill this template.
+This is best in combination with the case split.

 ## Tooltips

 Hovering over an identifier will show a tooltip with its type.

-This is really stupid, and only cares that you hover over a word regardless of context, you will get some false positives (eg doesn't see local definitions, just the globals that should be visible in a given module).
+This feature is really stupid, only caring that you hover over a word regardless of context, you will get some false positives
+(eg doesn't see local definitions, just the globals that should be visible in a given module).

 Hovering over a qualifier of a qualified identifier will show the associated module name.

+## Go to symbol

+The go to symbol can be found from the go to menu.

+## Go to definitions

+Hyperclick goto-definition functionality is supported.
+This is available with `purs` version 0.9.2 and above, and like tooltips/autocomplete works on identifiers bound at the top level.

+In case source positions are not up to date, they may not be updated on rebuild, try rebuilding or restarting psc-ide server.

 ## Pursuit lookup